fierceeo/SimplePoliceRegions/README.md

 Thanks for checking out my police plugin.
-Information on how to use:
+Here is some information on how to use this.

 **Usage**